 9.12 Drivers must maintain a minimum lateral distance of 2 metres between their boat and other competing boats after the start.
-PENALTY12.01 Up to 10%

 9.13 All team members shall wear their helmets and safety gear in the normally accepted manner during the race and whilst under power on race day or practice periods.
+PENALTY 12.03 Disgualification

-9.14 Skiers must drop off in the areas indicated by the Chief Judge at the prerace briefing.
+9.14 Skiers must drop off in the areas indicated by the Chief Judge at the race briefing.
+PENALTY 12.01 Up to 10%

 9.15 Competitors and officials must act at all times in a sportsmanlike manner towards other competitors and officials.
-Any competitor or official who is in contravention of Rule 9.15 shall be subject to appropriate disciplinary action agreed by Racing Council by majority decision
+Any competitor or official who is in contravention of Rule 9.15 shall be subject to appropriate disciplinary action agreed by the IWWF Racing Council by majority decision.